Are you looking to get into metal detecting as a hobby and struggling to figure out which is the best detector for a beginner?

-Areas like Virginia and the Pacific Northwest has higher levels of iron in their soil - often referred to as areas of ‘high mineralization’ or ‘hot ground.’
+Areas like Virginia and the Pacific Northwest have higher levels of iron in their soil – often referred to as areas of ‘high mineralization’ or ‘hot ground.’

 This high mineralization will cause you to walk right by good targets at depths more than a few inches.